 Director: Richard Quine.

 Notes.
 Unjustly neglected noir thriller.
-It is only slightly – if at all! – inferior, script-wise, to the much more famous Double Indemnity (1944).
-MacMurray is equally fine in both movies; Kim is more than a match for Barbara Stanwyck.
-Their joint scenes lack neither romance nor drama.
+It is usually dismissed as "the poor man's Double Indemnity".
+This is stupid.
+Both movies have a hot blonde and Fred MacMurray in them, but that's just about all they share.
+The plot and the characters are completely different.
+Kim and Fred steal the show, as the screenwriters no doubt intended.
+Their joint scenes are swift-paced and well-written, and they lack neither romance nor drama.
 To Kim belongs one of the not so many truly immortal lines in movie history: “Money isn’t dirty.
 Just people.”
 Nice supporting role by Dorothy Malone, although she is not as gorgeous as she was eight years earlier as the bookshop gal in The Big Sleep.
+The supporting cast may also boast excellent performances by Phil Carrey and E. G. Marshall.

 Cast: William Holden (Hal Carter), Kim Novak (Madge Owens), Susan Strasberg (Millie Owens), Betty Field (Flo Owens), Cliff Robertson (Alan Benson), Rosalind Russell (Rosemary Sidney), Arthur O’Connell (Howard Bevans).